codeoverflow-org/nodecg-io-docs/docs/samples/ws-client.md

 Please setup the WebSocket-server bundle first and then follow these steps:

 1. Start nodecg with nodecg-io installed.
-The websocket-server bundle is currently part of it so it should also be loaded.
+The websocket-client bundle is currently part of it so it should also be loaded.

 2. Go to the `nodecg-io` tab in the nodecg dashboard.